Loans provide borrowed money that must be repaid with interest. There are several types of student loans, which may or may not be need-based:

 It will take approximately 30 minutes to complete and sign your entrance counseling form and electronic MPN.
 You will need the following information:

-- If you do not already have an FSA ID, you will need to apply for an FSA ID (may require Social Security verification- 3 days before available for use).
+- Your FSA ID.
+If you do not already have an FSA ID, you will need to apply for an (may require Social Security verification- 3 days before available for use).

 - Your permanent address